ufscwiki/Unfavorable-Semicircle-Wiki/docs/BROAD.md

 > Broomstick: i can almost see "DOG" and "LUNA" out of both of those
 >
-> tukkek: isnt there a hero called Luna who rides a dog in DOTA... a game originally released as a mod for Warcraft 3, which is in the same universe as [Hearthstone]{Hearthstone "wikilink"}...?
+> tukkek: isnt there a hero called Luna who rides a dog in DOTA... a game originally released as a mod for Warcraft 3, which is in the same universe as [Hearthstone](Hearthstone)...?

 ### 3D Composite